vojir/tprochazka-restful/README.md

 - Better API resources panel.
 There are to many records in the table.
 - `@resource` annotation (presenter class) to auto generate CrudRoute
 - Refactor `RouteListFactory` for easier scalability

+So that's it.
+Enjoy and hope you like it!